mrpancakes/bootcamp-homework/README.md

 * Assigned the main Gill Sans font-family the body element.

-* Reordered the css file so that it flowed in a more logical way
+* Reordered the css file so that it flowed in a more logical way.

 * Added alt tags to all images.